Logo

 The most an applicant can borrow is £600,000, but that doesn’t mean every applicant will be eligible for a Track Record Mortgage of this size.

 An applicant paying £1,000 a month in rent could be eligible for a loan of £160,002 if they chose a 25-year mortgage term.
-If that same applicant wanted to spread their repayments over 35 years instead, they may be able to increase their borrowing potential to £186,442.*
+If the same applicant opted for a 40-year term, their borrowing potential could rise further thanks to the longer repayment period.*

-After checking your maximum borrowing figure based on your rent, we’ll use Skipton’s regular calculator to check your borrowing.
-Whichever number is lower is what you’ll be able to borrow.
+At Tembo, after checking your maximum borrowing figure based on your rent, our expert mortgage team will use Skipton’s regular calculator to check your borrowing.
+Whichever number is lower is what you’ll be able to borrow!

 Is a 100% mortgage a good idea?

-Whereas if you have a 90% mortgage on a £400,000 property, your home’s value would have to fall by more than 10% - a significant amount - for you to be in negative equity.
+• By contrast, if you had a 90% mortgage on the same £400,000 home, prices would have to fall by more than 10% before you hit negative equity.

 Negative equity is a problem that could go away on its own.
 If you’re happy to stay in the property until its value has recovered (or you’re able to rent it out), you may be able to ride out any fluctuations.